-8. How to cut costs as a solo cruiser
+8. How to Save Money as a Solo Cruiser

 Traveling as a solo doesn’t have to be expensive.
 But the cost can double due to the obnoxious single supplement that cruise lines charge a solo person in a double-occupancy stateroom.

 If your vacation days and itinerary are flexible, look around and find the cruise line with the lowest single supplement promotion.
 Depending on the time of year and if the ship is not filling up, cruise lines may slash or on very, very rare occasions, waive the usual 200% single supplement.